Boom Crash Opera: 1998–2015: Later works

 Boom Crash Opera continued performing and releasing material.
 In August 1998 BMG issued a compilation album, The Best Things – Greatest Hits, which featured their singles from previous albums plus two tracks, "Soundtrack" and "Radio", from their unreleased album, Born Again.

 In 2002 Robert Doyle the Opposition Leader of Victoria used "Dancing in the Storm" as his theme during the Liberal Party's state election campaign launch in November.
 The band were not asked their permission, and would have refused if asked according to Pleasance who had co-written the track with Farnan.
 He said the pair would consult their lawyers "about possible copyright action".
 Pleasance opined that the group would not allow any political party to use their music, "It's just not what the songs are about".
 The Liberal Party's campaign failed: Steve Bracks and his Australian Labor Party won the election.

 In 2008 Hook N Sling released a dance re-make of the 1989 single, "The Best Thing", featuring on Ministry of Sound Sessions 5.
 On 5 April 2009 the group performed at Alistair Knox Park, Eltham for A Day of Healing – a benefit concert to support the Country Fire Authority and affected communities following the Black Saturday bush fires.
 During those bush fires the group had been in Pleasance's studio in Hepburn Springs, recording an acoustic disc for Dancing in the Storm.

 On 1 May 2009 Boom Crash Opera released Dancing in the Storm as part of the Liberation Blue series.
 It comprises a compilation CD with acoustic re-workings of their songs and a live DVD recorded during the Fabulous Beast Tour.
 The acoustic disc had the line up of Ryder on vocals, Farnan on acoustic guitar, Maslen on drums, Pleasance on acoustic bass guitar, acoustic guitar, mandolin, sitar and Oud, and Tilley on bass guitar.
 Pleasance guested with the band for the first time since 1992.
 The live DVD was from a performance for MTV Australia's Unplugged, at Melbourne's Channel Nine studios, back in June 1993.
 Both discs were engineered and produced by Pleasance.
 The band promoted Dancing in the Storm with a national tour.

 The band's song "Dancing in the Storm" was used in 2010 for the Mt Franklin Water TV ad.
 On 12 February 2012 the group performed at the St Kilda Festival.
 Three releases were issued on 18 October 2013 by Liberation Records; The Best Things – Greatest Hits, and album of rare tracks called The Lost Things and a 4-CD set called Rattle it Out.

 2016–present: Band changes

-In March 2016, Drummer Peter ‘Maz’ Maslen advised original member and lead singer Dale Ryder had resigned from the band, replaced by Andrew De Silva.
+In March 2016, Drummer Peter 'Maz' Maslen advised media that original member and lead singer Dale Ryder had resigned from the band, replaced by Andrew De Silva.
 The band toured across Australia throughout 2016 and January 2017.
 Ryder rejoined in 2019.

+In March 2025, the band released their first new single in 28 Years "Latest Hustle".